takingTeam performance

 Road Bike Rental Japan

-In addition, old tire tubes generated through the business are reused for agricultural irrigation parts, etc.
+In addition, old tire tubes generated through business operations are repurposed as components for agricultural irrigation and other uses, contributing to resource recycling.

 #Harmony between civic life and tourism